 Aromatherapy vs Holistic Aromatherapy: What is the Difference?

-Aromatherapy is an ancient alternative practice utilizing essential oils for well-being.
-Its popularity has surged as many seek natural remedies for various physical and emotional challenges.
+Aromatherapy is an ancient practice utilizing essential oils for well-being.
+Its popularity has surged as many seek natural approaches for various physical and emotional needs.
 Though it can be challenging to measure its exact popularity, several studies and surveys shed light on its widespread use.

 For instance, a 2018 study in the Journal of Multidisciplinary Healthcare found that 59.3% of participants reported using aromatherapy for relaxation, stress relief, or sleep improvement.
 Another 2019 survey in the United States revealed that 64% of those polled had used aromatherapy products at least once in their lives.